elsamarianelli/Ping_detection/README.md

 # IFOF iEEG and accompanying video processing
-The goal is to align audio-derived trigger times with iEEG, clean stimulation periods, and segment the EEG data into trials for further analysis (e.g. FT)
+Code to align trigger times extracted from audio files with iEEG traces, clean stimulation periods, and segment the EEG data into trials for further analysis (e.g. FT)

+## Notes
+Still need too:
+- look at interictal spikes
+- apply stim cleaning across all channels?
+- FT on epoched by trials

 ## Getting Started